Do you tow a travel trailer?

 Like most people, you probably connect the cable to the hitch receiver where the chains are attached, as seen below.

 This is exactly what Kerri had done.
-(And Marshall and I did this before, too.
-Now we have both changed ours.)
+(And Marshall and I did this, too.
+Not anymore.)

 The problem is that what happened to Kerri's receiver rendered the breakaway cable useless.
 The part of the receiver that she attached her breakaway cable to broke off as well.